Frances Charlotte Naish: Biography

 From 1954 to 1957 she was a member of the first council of the College of General Practitioners.
 While in York she a member of several local medical committees and acted as chairperson of the advisory panel on child health to the Leeds Regional Hospital Board.

 In 1954 Naish retired from general practice and opened, with her husband, a special school for children.

-Naish was second driver and mechanic to Dr. Janet Vaughan during their winning attempt at the 1932 Monte Carlo Rally Ladies' Cup.
-They won the race in spite of losing an hour’s time when they stopped to attend to the victims of a road accident.